 Victim Advocate: (941) 504-8599

-Rape also occurs when a person is incapable of giving legal consent because
+Rape occurs when any person is incapable of giving legal sexual consent because they are

 Local Outreach Agencies

 To learn about Title IX, filing a complaint and contact information for important points of contact on campus, please view USFSM’s Title IX flyer.